SkafteNicki/dtu_mlops/s1_development_environment/terminal.md

 1. (Windows users) We highly recommend that you activate *Windows Subsystem for Linux*.
 Please follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Remember to run commands from an elevated (as administrator) Powershell.
-You can complete today's exercises without WSL but for later exercises you are going to need it.
+Remember to run commands from an elevated (as administrator) Windows Command Prompt.
+You can in general complete all exercises in the course, but some are easier to do if you run from WSL.
+If you decide to not run in WSL, please always work in a Windows Command Prompt and not Powershell.

 2. Open a terminal.
 It should look something like below

    <p align="center">
      <img src="../figures/terminal.PNG" width="1000">
    </p>
-   Windows users can either use the WSL terminal or Windows command promt

 3. To navigate inside a terminal, we rely on the `cd` command and `pwd` command.
 Make sure you know how to go back and forth in your file system.
 HINT: try [tab-completion](https://en.wikipedia.org/wiki/Command-line_completion) to